yuvarajvasam/Kaizen-QBS/DEPLOYMENT.md

 ### ✅ Dependencies
 - [ ] All dependencies are in `package.json`
 - [ ] No unnecessary dependencies
-- [ ] Puppeteer is properly configured for serverless
+- [ ] PDF parsing libraries are properly configured

 ## Deployment Steps